dalaing/little-languages/blog/index.md

 # The talk

-Here [is the video](https://www.youtube.com/watch?v=CZp9IFgFFts) and here are [the slides](https://github.com/dalaing/little-languages/raw/master/talks/ylj16/slides.pdf).
+Here [is the video](https://www.youtube.com/watch?v=CZp9IFgFFts), here are [the slides](https://github.com/dalaing/little-languages/raw/master/talks/ylj16/slides.pdf) and [here is the code](https://github.com/dalaing/little-languages).

 # The blog posts